MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0001.md

 ## Remarks

-This rule validates that all the object IDs defined in your extension are within range 50,000-99,999 that is allocated for Per-Tenant-Extensions.
+This rule validates that all the object IDs defined in your extension are within range 50,000-99,999 that is allocated for per-tenant extensions.
 For more information about the ID ranges for extensions, see [Object Ranges](../devenv-object-ranges.md).

 ## How to fix this diagnostic?